Vikuuu/Vikuuu.github.io/_posts/2025-06-22-basic-inverted-index.md

 go run . init
 ```

-and you would get this output at the last
+And you would get this output at the last

 ```
 Printing the index.